Problems with your neighbours

 You may be worried about a friend or neighbours living conditions because it may be damaging their health or putting them in danger.

-The Public Health and Environmental Protection team will assess what the problems are and can take action to make sure the house is safe to protect the resident and/or their neighbours.
+The Public Safety and Regulation team will assess what the problems are and can take action to make sure the house is safe to protect the resident and/or their neighbours.
 They can also make referrals to other services such as Social Services if the person needs extra support.
 They can issue an enforcement notice on the landlord or the home owner if they are unable to carry out the work themselves.

 Other Neighbourhood Problems